psiri/nixos-config/README.md

 * (ZFS / BTRFS) Ensure that your configuration contains the necessary customization for automatically rolling-back your snapshot / deleting root, as covered in [Impermanence Prerequisites](#impermanence-prerequisites).
   * :information_source: I personally had the config defined, but initially missed the simple `boot.initrd.systemd.enable = lib.mkDefault true;` option, so systemd never actually ran the rollback script!
 * (ZFS / BTRFS) Ensure that your rollback / root-wipe script is successfully executed at boot:
-  *
+  * Examine journalctl logs.
     ```
    psiri@fw16-nix  ~  sudo journalctl
    # ... omitted
-   May 02 14:50:14 localhost systemd[1]: Starting Rollback root filesystem to a pristine state on boot...
+   May 02 19:50:14 localhost systemd[1]: Starting Rollback root filesystem to a pristine state on boot...
-   May 02 14:50:14 localhost rollback-start[668]:   >> >> rollback complete << <<
+   May 02 19:50:14 localhost rollback-start[668]:   >> >> rollback complete << <<
-   May 02 14:50:14 localhost systemd[1]: rollback.service: Deactivated successfully.
+   May 02 19:50:14 localhost systemd[1]: rollback.service: Deactivated successfully.
-   May 02 14:50:14 localhost systemd[1]: Finished Rollback root filesystem to a pristine state on boot.
+   May 02 19:50:14 localhost systemd[1]: Finished Rollback root filesystem to a pristine state on boot.
     ```
   * :notebook_with_decorative_cover: If your rollback script contians a message or description, you can simply grep for that.
-Otherwise it's easiest to look for `rollback.service: Deactivated successfully`.
+Otherwise it's easiest to use `sudo journalctl | grep "rollback.service: Deactivated successfully"` or `sudo journalctl | grep "Finished Rollback"`

 ## Credits